ionutbalosin/java-application-security-practices/05-PRACTICE-Java-Process-Security.md

 > 👨‍💼 Conducted By Trainer

+### 🕵️‍♂️ Secure Resource Access via UUIDs

+The application uses `UUIDs` as unique identifiers for resources, allowing them to be securely exposed externally for querying and identification.

+To demonstrate this, use `Postman` to initiate a pizza order request with the endpoint `POST /pizza/orders`.

+Then, use the endpoint `GET /pizza/orders/{orderId}` to fetch the real-time status of the order.

+Please note that the `orderId` is represented as a `UUID`.

 ### 🕵️‍♂️ Input Data Validation and Sanitization

 The application source code includes several validation and sanitization techniques, such as: